nodejs/node-v0.x-archive/doc/api/cluster.markdown

 it can be obtainedusing `cluster.workers` or `cluster.eachWorker`.
 In a worker it can be obtained ained using `cluster.worker`.

+### Worker.uniqueID

+Each new worker is given its own unique id, this id i stored in the `uniqueID`.

 ### Worker.workerID

-Each new worker is given its own unique id, this id i stored in the `workerID`.
+When using the `autoFork` method, workers are also given a workerID.
+This id start from 0 and incress to the value of the `workers` property set by `setupMaster`.
+When a worker restart this id is resused unlike the uniqueID.

 ### Worker.process